sampsonv/github-trending/README.md

 * 【2023-10-15】[skywind3000 / kcp](https://github.com/skywind3000/kcp) - ⚡ KCP - A Fast and Reliable ARQ Protocol
 ## C++

+* 【2024-05-18】[serge1 / ELFIO](https://github.com/serge1/ELFIO) - ELFIO - ELF (Executable and Linkable Format) reader and producer implemented as a header only C++ library
+* 【2024-05-18】[Lymphatus / caesium-image-compressor](https://github.com/Lymphatus/caesium-image-compressor) - Caesium is an image compression software that helps you store, send and share digital pictures, supporting JPG, PNG and WebP formats.
+You can quickly reduce the file size (and resolution, if you want) by preserving the overall quality of the image.
 * 【2024-05-17】[okalachev / flix](https://github.com/okalachev/flix) - Making an ESP32-based quadcopter from scratch
 * 【2024-05-17】[ValveSoftware / halflife](https://github.com/ValveSoftware/halflife) - Half-Life 1 engine based games
 * 【2024-05-17】[google-ai-edge / mediapipe](https://github.com/google-ai-edge/mediapipe) - Cross-platform, customizable ML solutions for live and streaming media.